lzell/AIProxySwift/README.md

   property unused by the client, we want the client application to continue functioning correctly, not to throw an error and enter the catch branch of the client's call site.

-- When a request or response object is deeply nested by the API provider, create nested structs in the same namespace as the top level object.
-This lib started with a flat namespace, so some structs do not follow this pattern.
-Going forward, though, nesting is preferred to flat.
+- When a request or response object is deeply nested by the API provider, create nested types in the same namespace as the top level struct.
+For examples:
-  A flat namespace leads to long struct names to avoid collision between providers.
-Use this
-  instead:

-    ```
-    // An example provider response
+    ```swift
     public struct ProviderResponseBody: Decodable {

-        // An examples status
         public let status: Status?

         // ... other fields ...